Understanding Your Child’s Impulsive Behavior

 Child Mind Institute’s clinical psychologist Dr. Matthew Cruger points out that

-“It’s not easy to identify unusual impulsivity in kids…” For a child, it is normal because the ability to step on the “mind brake” is something they have not completely developed yet.
-This makes it difficult for a parent to identify if their child is just “being a kid,” or if it is an “unusual impulsiveness” that needs attention.
-Excessive impulsiveness may indicate something else, which is why it is important that a child’s impulsive behaviors are assessed by a professional.
+“It’s not easy to identify unusual impulsivity in kids…” For a child, it can appear “normal” to be impulsive at times.
+This can make it difficult for a parent to identify if their child is just “being a kid,” or if there is “unusual impulsiveness” that needs attention.
+Excessive impulsivity may indicate something more.

 The most common condition in children associated with impulsiveness is

 Attention-Deficit Hyperactivity Disorder or ADHD.
-This is the condition that most excessively impulsive children are struggling with.
-It is a brain-based condition that is affects about eight to 10 percent of all the American children aged 3 to 17.
-Statistics show that boys are more vulnerable to it than girls.
+ADHD is a brain-based condition that affects about 8 to 10 percent of all the American children aged 3 to 17.
+Statistics show that boys are more frequently diagnosed than girls.

 Behavioral Manifestations of Impulsivity

-According to Understood (For Learning and Attention Issues), some behavioral manifestations of a child’s impulsive behaviors are:
+According to Understood (For Learning and Attention Issues), some behavioral manifestations of a child’s impulsive behaviors can include:

 The Roots of Impulsivity

 Impulsivity could be an indication of an unrecognized anxiety.
-A child who has many fears and worries may have difficulty adjusting to nerve-wracking issues or stressful situations.
-An anxious child has the tendency to experience the “fight or flight” response more often, which isn’t healthy.
-Anxiety may also contribute to a child’s vulnerability to other emotional and behavioral conditions.
+A child who has many fears and worries may have difficulty adjusting to or coping with stressful situations.
+Anxiety can cause a child to experience the “fight or flight” response more often than is necessary.
+Anxiety may also contribute to a child’s likelihood of developing other conditions.

-A child who has difficulty expressing their thoughts because of a communication or learning disorder, may find moving around and impulsively reacting to stimuli as a way to release their feelings and thoughts.
-Children with sensory processing issues and autism, as well as those exposed to a trauma or neglect are prone to impulsivity and anxiety – all these fuel impulsiveness.
+A child who has difficulty expressing their thoughts because of a communication or learning disorder, may impulsively react to stimuli as a way to express their feelings and thoughts.
+Children with sensory processing concerns and/or autism, may be more prone to impulsivity as are children who experience trauma.

 Could it be ADHD?

-Impulsiveness is a major symptom that is often associated with ADHD.
-Just because your child is impulsive doesn’t mean he/she is gripped with ADHD.
+Impulsivity is a symptom that is often associated with ADHD.
+Just because your child is impulsive doesn’t mean they have ADHD.
 Attention-deficit hyperactivity disorder has three hallmark symptoms, to include inattention and hyperactivity.
-There are children with ADHD who are impulsive and hyperactive, but can pay attention.
-And there are those who can be inattentive, but not disruptive.
-The latter are the ones whose symptoms are more difficult to recognize.
+There are children with ADHD who are impulsive and hyperactive, though they do not struggle with attention.
+There are those who have difficulty with attention, but not hyperactive behaviors.

-Being more disruptive, children who are impulsive and hyperactive are the ones who are likely to attract your attention, maybe not in a good way, but they can make you worry more, prompting you to seek answers from an expert.
+Being more disruptive, children who are impulsive and hyperactive are the ones who are more likely to be diagnosed.
 Impulsive and hyperactive children with ADHD often have difficulty focusing on a task and have trouble sitting still without fidgeting.
 They don’t reflect on the consequences of their actions.
 As a result, they may perform poorly in school or have frequent clashes with other children for being excessively rowdy and/or unruly.